swiftieLover/Swiftie-Trivia-Privacy-Policy/PRIVACY-POLICY.md

 # Privacy Policy for Swiftie Lover

-Last Updated: December 17, 2023
+Last Updated: June 05, 2024

 ## Overview

 This privacy policy outlines the types of personal information that is received and collected by Swiftie Lover and how it is used.
 We are committed to protecting the privacy of our users while providing a personalized and valuable service.

+## Subscription Information

+Swiftie Lover offers the following auto-renewing subscription options:

+1. **Annual Subscription**: $4.99 per year, with a 1-week free trial.
+This subscription has a duration of one year.
+2. **Monthly Subscription**: $0.99 per month, with a 1-week free trial.
+This subscription has a duration of one month.

 ## Information Collection and Use

 Swiftie Lover does not collect any personal data from its users, with the exception of a voluntarily provided user name for leaderboard purposes.

 ### Leaderboard